Poro: Practices

-The Poro society has its own special rituals and language, tattooing, and symbols.
+The Poro society has its own special rituals, language, ancient Saharan script, tattooing, and symbols.
 Details are scarce, due to an oath of secrecy.
+However, versions and iterations of this have been made public e.g. Vai Script, Mende Script, and Kpelle syllabary.
+Those responsible for the public release of these scripts have claimed receipt of them through dreams when engaging with Europeans in the 19th and 20th century CE.
+This was done to conceal the origin of these scripts from European Colonisers.

 Meetings

 The Poro society usually meets in the dry season, between the months of October and May.
 The rendezvous is in the bush, at an enclosure, separated into apartments by mats and roofed only by the overhanging trees, serving as a club-house.
-There are three grades, the first for chiefs and big men, the second for fetish-priests and the third for the crowd.
+There are three grades, the first for Chiefs and Rulers (Paramount chief), known as the "big men", the second for Priests and the third for the crowd.
 The ceremonies of the Poro are presided over by the Poro devil, a man in fetish dress, who addresses the meeting through a long tube of wood.

 The wearing of wooden masks in Poro society masquerades is a representation of the spirit world of benign and malevolent spirits.

 "The ceremonies of the Purrah are presided over by the Poro devil, a man in fetish dress, who addresses the meeting through a long tube of wood, known as a bull-roarer (voice distorter which delivers a bloodcurdling stream of sounds, and is made from a tube with holes cut into it over which discs of membrane from the egg sacks of a particular spider are spread over)."
 The Liberian Poro is little different when it comes to ceremonies.

 If a ceremony has women, children and non-members taking part, the devil stays out.
 The Gbetoo is the only "fetish dressed up with long tube of wood" that can be seen.
 The poro devil is invisible even to most members.